dyte-submissions/dyte-vit-2022-techschneiderrr/README.md

 <!-- USAGE EXAMPLES -->
 ## Errors while tesing on windows

-<p>This can be the error if you are testing this tool on a windows based machine :</p>
+<p>1.
+This error can occur, if you are testing this tool on a windows based machine :</p>
 <img src="images/1.png" style="border:10px solid black" alt="error" width="900" ><br>

 To solve this issue run the following command on your shell :<br>